What is financial abuse?

 - “My partner has access to all my accounts…I don’t know anything about any of her finances”

-Further information regarding signs, understanding and support can be found in UK Finance's It's Your Money Leaflet Link opens in a new window.
+You can find more examples as well as advice in UK Finance's It's Your Money Leaflet (PDF, 499KB) Link opens in a new window.

-All of our stores provide a safe, private space to talk about your situation, our staff are trained to support through conversations and will work to understand if there is anything else they can do to protect wellbeing and any accounts you hold with us.
-You can also contact our specialist teams below if you are experiencing financial difficulty:
+All of our stores provide a safe, private space to talk about your situation.
+Our friendly and approachable staff are trained to support you through these conversations.
+They'll also look for ways to protect your wellbeing and any accounts you hold with us.

 0800 234 6324